Yoshani/Yoshani/README.md

 ### Hi there 👋

-I am a final year undergraduate from the University of Moratuwa, Department of Computer Science and Engineering.
+I am a final year undergraduate from the Department of Computer Science and Engineering, University of Moratuwa, Sri Lanka.
 I am deeply motivated to constantly develop my skills through learning.
 It is my goal to actively explore diverse knowledge fields, while developing myself professionally.

 <!--
 **Yoshani/Yoshani** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.